citp/privacy-policy-historical/t/ta/tal/talbots.com.md

 ### How Does Talbots Collect Personal Information?

-Information You Provide
+#### Information You Provide

 As a general matter, you may browse in our stores and on our websites without submitting personal information to Talbots.
 However, in order to provide the services and products you request we ask for certain personal information when you shop with Talbots through any shopping channel (online, in stores or by telephone) or when you register for an online account.

 We may also collect personal information from online accounts, surveys, reviews, contests, loyalty programs, wish lists, emails you send us or when you request a catalog or sign up for marketing e-mails.
 We may maintain a record of products you are interested in and purchases you have made in our stores, by phone or online.

 Additionally, when you contact customer service, we may ask you to provide or confirm personal information so that we can better serve you.

-Information Automatically Collected
+#### Information Automatically Collected

 There are circumstances in which we may automatically receive and collect personal information from you.
 The most common of these circumstances are described below and include:

   * Cookies
   * Pixel tags
-  * Occasionally from joint marketing partners, unrelated third parties and from our affiliated brands
+  * From joint marketing partners, unrelated third parties and from our affiliated brands

 Talbots.com and related online properties may leverage Adobe Analytics, Google Analytics, and similar analytics and/or internet-based advertising tools in this process.
-You can learn more about how Google uses data when you use their partners' sites or apps here: https://www.google.com/policies/privacy/partners/.
+You can learn more about how Google uses data when you use their partners' sites or apps here: <https://www.google.com/policies/privacy/partners/>.
 Talbots may use the following features in conjunction with Google Analytics for Display Advertisers: Remarketing with Google Analytics, Google Display Network Impression Reporting, DoubleClick Platform integrations, and Google Analytics Demographics and Interest Reporting.

 Talbots may combine personal information provided by you with non-personal information collected from other sources, such as cookies, pixel tags or outside sources, in order to provide you with a superior customer experience.

-Cookies
+#### Cookies

 Like many online retailers, Talbots uses 'cookies', small data files stored on your computer's web browser, or other passive means of data collection.
 Cookies are used to personalize your visit, remember your preferences, help place your order or to enhance your shopping experience and online browsing.
-We may also use technologies, such as our own cookies, to provide you with personalized online display advertising tailored to your interests.
-To opt out of our cookies used for this online advertising, [click here](https://www.networkadvertising.org/choices/).
-You can adjust your web browser to accept or reject cookies.
+We, or vendors with whom we contract, may also use technologies, such as cookies, to provide you with personalized advertising tailored to your interests.
+For more information about your choices regarding this type of advertising, please see the section titled "What are My Choices About Behavioral Advertising," below.
+You can adjust your web browser to accept or reject cookies, however, if you disable all cookies, some features of the site may not work as intended.

-Pixel tags
+#### Pixel tags

 We use 'pixel tags' (small graphic images also called web beacons or clear gifs) or similar technologies to monitor the effectiveness of our web site and our marketing and advertising campaigns.
 We track information in the aggregate about your visit like the web pages you view, the links you click on, and the time you spend on a page.
 We use this information to track the effectiveness of our advertising and marketing campaigns so we can learn how to best deliver your customer experience.
 We also track our e-mail campaigns in the aggregate to determine whether recipients opened the e-mail and what links they clicked on.

-Outside sources
+#### Outside sources

 We may periodically collect personal information about you from joint marketing partners and unrelated third parties, which is combined with other personal information we collect from you.

 Also, to improve our marketing and the content of our website we collect aggregate, non-personal data like Internet Service Provider's domain name, the referring URL and the web pages and information you access on our site.
 We use this information to analyze visitors' behavior in the aggregate to improve our web site and your shopping experience.

 Anonymous information collected through passive means such as cookies or pixel tags may also be collected on our website and used in connection with targeted advertising campaigns on Talbots behalf by third-party advertising companies.
-For more information about this practice, please visit http://www.networkadvertising.org/choices.
+For more information about your choices regarding interest-based advertising, please see the section titled "What are My Choices About Behavioral Advertising," below.

 ### How Does Talbots Use The Personal Information That It Collects?

 Talbots uses your personal information to provide you with a superior customer experience at our stores and on our websites and to administer our business.
 For example, the personal information we collect may be used to: